dart-archive/www.dartlang.org/src/site/support/faq.markdown

 We support the following browsers:

 * Internet Explorer, versions 9, 10, and 11.
-  * Dart v1.5 will be the last release to support Internet Explorer 9.
+  * Dart v1.5 was the last release to support Internet Explorer 9.
 * Firefox, latest version.
 * Chrome, latest version.
 * Safari for desktop, version 6.
 * Safari for mobile, version 6.

+{% comment %}
+[TODO: check version #s every time we update this file]
+{% endcomment %}

-### Q. Why doesn't Dart support IE8 or earlier?
+### Q. Why doesn't Dart support IE9 or earlier?

 Supporting legacy browsers takes a lot of engineering resources and testing infrastructure.